Battlefield

 During the night of 2 to 3 July 1942, the Royal Air Force attacked the German port of Bremen with 325 bombers.
 The attack was not a success and twelve aircraft did not return to England.
 One of the twelve was a twin-engine Vickers Wellington.

-The aircraft and crew belonged to the Polish 301 Squadron, which consisted of Polish nationals who had fled their homeland in 1939 after the German occupation.
-The Wellington with number Z1314 had taken off from its home base Hemswell at 23:12 and was intercepted on the outward flight to its target by the German night fighter pilot Hauptmann Helmut Lent, who was operating from Leeuwarden.
+The aircraft and crew belonged to the Polish 301 Squadron, which consisted of Polish soldiers who had fled their homeland in 1939 after the German occupation.
+The Wellington with number Z1314 had taken off from its English home base Hemswell at 23:12 and was intercepted on the outward flight to its target by the German night fighter pilot Hauptmann Helmut Lent, who was operating from Leeuwarden (Friesland, Netherlands).

 The attack resulted in the death of tail gunner Sergeant Stanisław Kędzierski and navigator Flying Officer Stanisław Ateński was wounded in both legs.
 Pilot Wing Commander Maksymilian Longin Brzozowski then gave orders to abandon the aircraft.
 Ateński, Pilot Officer Michal Benoit, Sergeant Stanyslaw Marek Kowalczyk, and finally Brzozowski did so.
 They landed safely on the ground, but the first three were immediately taken prisoner.